I am a Lecturer in Urban Geography at the School of Geography in the University of Leeds.

 At the University of Leeds I teach on the MSc Sustainable Cities, and the following undergraduate modules in the School of Geography.

-- GEOG2046 Making of the Modern City (convenor)
+- GEOG2046 Making of the Modern City (module leader)

 - GEOG2035 Geographies of Economies